kvnty/V-Ball/README.md

 DFPlayer does not support SD cards bigger than 32GB.
 Flash your SD card to FAT32.
-Upload your sound (only mp3).
-Name it ‘0001.mp3’.
+Make a folder named “mp3” (all lowercase).
+Upload your mp3 file inside and name it 0001 (4 digits).